 There are multiple ways to take advantage of this, including using Amazon FBA to sell physical products.
 But, with this post, we’re looking at how you can get paid to write reviews for Amazon.
 After all, reviews are how people decide what products to buy and companies want good reviews for their items.
 So, there is money to be made.

-Writing Reviews On Amazon Itself
+Writing Reviews On Amazon.com

 The site has an extensive review system that allows customers to leave feedback about products that they purchased.
 The reviews provide a visual indicator of the quality of a product and can significantly influence sales.

-But, the official Terms and Conditions for Amazon have changed.
+The official Terms and Conditions for Amazon have changed.
 At one point, companies could solicit reviews and even offer free products, providing this was explicitly stated in the review.
 This is no longer the case and paid reviews have decreased as a result.

 The demand still exists and, as a result, you can still make money this way.
-Just bear in mind, you may be violating Amazon’s Terms and Conditions in the process.
+Just bear in mind, you will be violating Amazon’s Terms and Conditions in the process.
 If you are still interested, there are two general approaches that you can take.

-Working For Review Sites
+Make Money Working For Review Sites

 There are many review-style websites out there that facilitate the reviewing process.
 They do this by helping companies and reviewers to interact with one another.
 They get review requests from companies and then pass them on to the people who work for site.
 The companies who want reviews pay a fee and the writers typically get a portion of that.